 How does psychotherapy work?

 Psychotherapy is the process at work between you, your therapist, and group members (in the case of group therapy).
 It is reliant on the developing relationship between you and the therapist and group members.
 In individual and group sessions patterns, behaviours and emotions are presented consciously or unconsciously which might reveal hidden or ignored aspects of yourself.
-The support and safety of therapy can help you to understand why you do certain things or act in a way which might be holding you back, or maybe destructive to yourself and others for example.
+The support and safety of therapy can help you understand why you think, feel or act in a way which might be holding you back, or maybe destructive to yourself and others for example.

 What sort of problems can be treated with psychotherapy?

 All sorts of different symptoms can be treated.
 Sometimes you might be surprised to find an emotional root to a problem.
 It is worth discussing this with me if you are unsure whether this kind of therapy can help.
 If I believe another form of therapy might be more useful to you at the time, I will be able to make a recommendation.

 Will my therapist need to contact my GP?